Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Introduction

-In this manuscript, we report the fabrication of 1D photonic crystal cavity nanobeams with quality factors of up to $\sim$6000.
+In this manuscript, we report the fabrication of 1D photonic crystal cavity nanobeams with quality factors of up to $\sim6000$.
 In particular, we fabricated two orientations of cavity devices, one parallel to and one at $\sim55\degree$ to the $\braket{100}$ axis of the diamond lattice.
-We measure, for each cavity orientation (`parallel’ and `angled’) the lifetime reduction of two zero phonon line (ZPL) transitions (C and D) for a SnV- color center.
+We measure, for each cavity orientation (`parallel’ and `angled’) the lifetime reduction of two zero phonon line (ZPL) transitions (C and D) of a SnV- color center.
 These transitions have the same spatial positioning in the cavity field, but orthogonally polarized dipole moments.
-The ratio of the C to D transition emission rates is referred to as the branching ratio~\cite{Rugar_2019, Pasini_2024, Thiering_2018}.
+The ratio of the C to D transition emission rates is referred to as the branching ratio ($\eta_{\text{BR}}$)~\cite{Rugar_2019, Pasini_2024, Thiering_2018}.
 The conventional figure of merit for color center-cavity coupling is the Purcell factor, defined as the enhancement in spontaneous emission rate for a particular transition when on resonance with the cavity mode.
-In previous reports, Purcell factors were calculated via applying lump-sum correction factors to the measured lifetime reduction ratio without consideration of the individual transitions ~\cite{Rugar_2021,Kuruma_2021}.
-To determine our Purcell factors with a more rigorous treatment, we construct a model to describe the spontaneous emission dynamics of our system which takes both C/D transitions into account.
-From this model, we analytically determine the C/D transition branching ratio to be $\eta_{\text{BR}}=0.7815$, in agreement with previous reports~\cite{Rugar_2019, Pasini_2024, Thiering_2018}.
-Ultimately, we report the highest Purcell factor observed for this set of measurements to be $F_C=26.21 \pm 0.01$ for the C transition in the angled device, for which the cavity mode and dipole emission are best aligned out of the available dipole-cavity orientation combinations.
-Indeed, our analysis highlights that aligning the photonic crystal cavity at 45$\degree$ from the diamond $\braket{100}$ crystal axis would result in the highest possible improvement in Purcell factor ($\sim$40\%) for either the C or D transition of a coupled SnV$^{-}$ center.
-These results constitute crucial progress towards the implementation of scalable quantum networks based on the SnV$^-$.